nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - Existing values will be updated to the input values.

 Examples:
-- `edit 1 -sid A1234567X` Updates the student ID of the student at index 1 (1-indexed) to A1234567X.
+- `edit 1 -name Elon Musk` Updates the student ID of the student at index 1 (1-indexed) to A1234567X.
-- `edit 2 -grade 97.5` Updates the grade of the student at index 2 (1-indexed) to 97.5.
+- `edit 1 -ln 4 -s 29.5` Updates the lab 4 result of the student at index 1 (1-indexed) to 29.5.

 ### <a name="delete-student"></a>3.3 Delete Student: `delete`
 Deletes the specified student from the PE.